 The City of Wood Dale requires all residential rental units to be registered with the City and pass an annual life safety inspection.
-As of 2012, the US Census Bureau estimated there were approximately 1,017 rental units within the City limits including apartments, townhomes, and single-family residences.
+As of 2018, there are approximately 900 rental units within the City limits including apartments, townhomes, and single-family residences.

 Landlords/property owners must submit a Rental Registration Application and Rental Unit Schedule and Fee Calculation along with a Rental Inspection Consent Form to allow the City's Code Official to enter the unit.
 The annual registration fee is $150.00 per single-family residential property and, for multi-family buildings, the fee is $150.00 per building plus an additional $50.00 for each unit within the building in excess of one.
 Once a completed application (including the Rental Unit Schedule and Fee Calculation) has been submitted and payment has been made, the owner must contact the Community Development Department to schedule an inspection.
 The Community Development Department staff can be reached at 630-766-5133, Monday through Friday from 8:30 am to 4:30 pm or via email at firstname.lastname@example.org.